Hedge school: History

 After the 16th and 17th century dispossession, emigration, and outlawry of the Irish clan chiefs and the loss of their patronage, the teachers and students of the schools that for centuries had trained composers of Irish bardic poetry adapted, according to Daniel Corkery, by becoming teachers at secret and illegal Catholic schools, which doubled as minor seminaries for the increasingly illegal and underground Catholic Church in Ireland.

-While the "hedge school" label suggests the classes took place next to a hedgerow, classes were normally held in a house or a barn.
+While the "hedge school" label suggests the classes took place next to a hedgerow, when the Penal Laws were relaxed, classes were normally held in a house or a barn.
 Payment was generally made to teachers per subject, and bright pupils would often compete locally with their teachers, or even be smuggled to Mainland Europe, for Catholic higher education at one of the Irish Colleges.

-Subjects included the reading, writing and grammar of both the Irish and English languages, and maths (the fundamental "three Rs").
+Subjects included the reading, writing, and grammar of both the Irish and English languages, and maths (the fundamental "three Rs").
 In some schools, the Irish bardic poetry, local history and home economics were also taught.
 In Munster especially, Greek and Latin were also taught.
 In Westminster a parliamentarian complained 'I do not wish to see children [in Ireland] educated like the inhabitants [of Munster], where the young peasants of Kerry run about in rags with a Cicero or Virgil under their arms".
-Reading was often taught using chapbooks, sold at village fairs and typically filled with exciting stories of well-known rapparees; outlawed members of the Gaelic nobility of Ireland who still held to the code of conduct of the traditional chiefs of the Irish clans.
+Reading was often taught using chapbooks, sold at village fairs and typically filled with exciting stories of well-known rapparees, many of whom were outlawed members of the Gaelic nobility of Ireland who still held to the code of conduct of the traditional chiefs of the Irish clans.

 While all Catholic education was forbidden under the penal laws from 1723 to 1782, no hedge teachers are known to have been prosecuted.
-Indeed, official records were made of hedge schools by censusmakers, such as that in County Clare.
 The penal laws particularly targeted Catholic schools run by religious orders, whose property was routinely confiscated.
 The laws were intended to force Irish Catholics of all classes to convert to the Protestant Church of Ireland if they wanted a decent education.